The Gender and Security Sector Lab Research

 • Co-Authors: Lindsey Pruett and Sabrina Karim

-Security force personnel routinely engage in violence and misconduct, harming civilians and undermining state legitimacy.
-Yet, the propensity of security personnel to condone misconduct varies across individuals and contexts.
-We posit that exposure to both hyper-masculine primes and emasculation primes trigger higher tolerance of misconduct.
-We test this argument using two survey experiments in what is, to our knowledge, the largest survey of security force personnel globally (N=4,429).
-We show that priming hyper-masculinity and emasculation leads personnel to view misconduct as less serious and reduces their willingness to report misconduct, while preferences on punishment vary based on the type of masculinity prime.
-The results imply that exposure to common-place, gendered primes shifts personnel's views towards violence and misconduct in their everyday actions.
+Why do some security force personnel engage in misconduct, while others do not?
+Misconduct is commonplace within police and militaries, with negative consequences for civilian well-being and state legitimacy.
+We examine how gendered primes influence individual propensity to tolerate misconduct.
+We argue that exposure to hyper-masculine and emasculation primes triggers higher tolerance of misconduct within security forces.
+We test this argument using two survey experiments in what is, to our knowledge, the largest cross-national survey of security force personnel (N=4,429).
+We find that while visual hyper-masculine primes do not impact attitudes towards misconduct, priming hyper-masculinity and emasculation through verbal ``hearsay" comparisons leads personnel to view misconduct as less serious, and reduces their willingness to report misconduct.
+Preferences towards punishment shift based on the type of verbal masculinity prime.
+These results imply that gendered primes lead personnel to tolerate and condone damaging behaviors at higher rates.

 • Co-Authors: Laura Huber, Roya Izadi, Cameron Mailhot, Mike Kriner, Lindsey Pruett, Sabrina Karim

-All over the world, individual police officers and military personnel engage in violence as a part of their mandate to maintain security.
-Yet, often times this violence is illegitimate and other times the violence is legitimate but unnecessarily escalates a situation.
-Starting from the premise that prior beliefs about violence shape the actions of individual security personnel, we explore the gendered conditions that shapes individual security force personnel's beliefs about violence.
-We posit that while women are less likely to escalate when the violence is legitimate, they are no more likely than men to find illegitimate violence (misconduct) inappropriate.
-Instead, beliefs about gender equality are better predictors of reduced tolerance for misconduct.
+Worldwide, individual police officers and military personnel engage in violence as a part of their mandate to maintain security.
+Sometimes this violence is unsanctioned and other times it is condoned, but unnecessarily escalates a situation.
+Starting from the premise that prior beliefs about violence can shape the actions of individual security personnel, we explore the strategic gendered conditions that shape individual security force personnel's beliefs about violence.
+We posit that female personnel must navigate a masculine work space, which means that they have strategic reasons to personally prefer deescalation, but tolerate misconduct committed by their peers.
+At the same time, we posit that prior beliefs about gender also shape personnel's preferences about violence, leading them to perceive violence and misconduct as strategically beneficial for them, and not believe that misconduct is particularly serious.
 We test our hypotheses using original survey data from 10 security forces worldwide, with an N=4,449, and find support for our hypotheses.
-The results demonstrate the importance of a gendered analysis of security force violence.
+The results demonstrate the importance of a gendered analysis of security force violence and misconduct, improving understanding of who within the security forces will engage in misconduct and escalation.

-• Co-authors: Priscilla Torres, Roya Izadi, Sara Fox, Laura Huber, Sabrina Karim
+• Co-authors: Priscilla Torres, Roya Izadi, Laura Huber, Lindsey Pruett, and Sabrina Karim

 Published Research Papers by GSS Lab Fellows